saifullah1088/acme-dashboard/README.md

 - combine the effects of both partial and dynamic rendering
 - fast loads the static data and create a hole for dynamic data which is requested.
 In other words dynamic content is postponed until the user requests the route.

+## Debouncing

+- a program that limits the fire of function
+-- Trigger Event (Timer Start)
+-- Wait (if new event comes timner again reset)
+-- Execute when timer completes countdown

+-pnpm i use-debounce